top of page

 WHAT CLASS LEVEL?

-Stratford National School is a small school of approximately 100 students spread over 4 different multigrade classrooms.
+Stratford National School is a small school of approximately 100 students spread over 4 different multigrade classrooms and two autism classes.

 Junior Infants & Senior Infants (ages 4-6 years) are taught together.